Written by Rachael Kraft

 The thought of towing a gooseneck trailer that’s more than double the size of your trusty bumper pull trailer can be frightening.
 But, making the switch from bumper pull to gooseneck opens a world of possibilities in terms of types of trips you can make, how many horses you can pull, and more.

-With a gooseneck trailer and truck, you’ll be able to transport more horses (especially larger horses), and with a living quarters horse trailer, you’ll be able to camp - or should I say, glamp - in your trailer overnight at horse shows and events.
+With a gooseneck draft horse trailer and truck, you’ll be able to transport more horses (especially larger horses).
+With a horse trailer with living quarters, you’ll be able to camp - or should I say “glamp” - in your trailer overnight at horse shows and events.
 It’s not just super practical, it’s also comfortable, enjoyable and relaxing.

-Gooseneck horse trailers are the best warmblood size horse trailers, and while they are significantly larger than bumper pull trailers, their size isn’t the only thing that makes them unique.
+Gooseneck horse trailers are the best draft horse trailers.
+While they are significantly larger than bumper pull trailers, their size isn’t the only thing that makes them unique.

-Second, a gooseneck horse trailer has extra space for living quarters where you can relax, spend the night, or take a break after a long day of riding.
-Or you can use the extra space as a dressing room or extra storage room.
-With Double D Trailers, you can design your Gooseneck trailer and customize your extra space to make it just what you want it to be.
+A draft horse trailer has extra space for a dressing room or living quarters where you can relax, spend the night, or take a break after a long day of riding.
+With Double D Trailers, you can design your gooseneck trailer and customize your extra space to make it just what you want it to be.

-And lastly, gooseneck horse trailers are different because unlike normal trailers that you can hitch onto your truck or tow vehicle’s hitch, a gooseneck trailer requires a special trailer hitch in truck bed.
+Draft horse trailers with a gooseneck can’t connect to a regular hitch on the back of your tow vehicle.
+Instead, you’ll need a special trailer hitch in the truck bed.
 The different gooseneck hitch placement gives you more stability while towing and makes maneuvering even easier.

-Since Gooseneck trailers do require a special gooseneck hitch placement, it’s important to make sure you have the right tow vehicle to pull your new warmblood horse trailer.
+Any draft horse stock trailer for sale or regular gooseneck horse trailer does require a special gooseneck hitch placement.
+So, it’s important to make sure you have the right tow vehicle to pull your new trailer.
 Trying to tow a heavy trailer with an inadequate tow vehicle can cause serious vehicle damage and, even worse - could lead to a serious road accident.

 The biggest benefit of gooseneck trailers is the extra living quarters space.
-You can custom design the living area in your trailer to create a cozy living space, a beautiful dressing room, an entertainment area, or even a kitchen.
+You can custom design a draft horse trailer with living quarters to create a cozy living space, a beautiful dressing room, an entertainment area, or even a kitchen.
 When it comes to designing your gooseneck trailer, the possibilities are endless.

 However, with a “V” nose trailer, the sloped area at the front of the trailer stays clear of your truck and eliminates any possibility of dangerous contact between your truck and your new trailer.

-Another important detail to remember before buying a warmblood horse trailer is to make sure your gooseneck truck is compatible with your horse trailer.
-And when we say compatible, we aren’t just talking about towing capacity.
+Another important detail to remember before buying a draft horse trailer is to make sure your tow vehicle is compatible with your horse trailer.
+And when we say “compatible,” we aren’t just talking about towing capacity.
 You also need to make sure your gooseneck truck bed isn’t too high to fit under your gooseneck.
 Some newer truck models have higher truck beds that makes it difficult to hitch to a gooseneck trailer.
 Before purchasing a gooseneck truck, double check - and then triple check - to make sure it’s going to be a good fit for your new trailer.

 A poorly placed hitch can cause lots of problems - which is why we recommend always having a reliable company or an installation expert who knows how to install a gooseneck hitch help you out.